MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-datasets.md

 ## Updated samples

-There are revised versions of the original samples.
+There are revised versions of some of the original samples.
 These new versions take the original datasets and incorporate the latest visualizations.

 - Corporate Spend.
 Take a tour of the [Corporate Spend](sample-corporate-spend.md) sample.
 - Employee Hiring and History.
 Take a tour of the [Employee Hiring and History](sample-employee-hiring-history.md) sample.
 - Revenue Opportunities
 - Store Sales
 - Competitive marketing Analysis
-- Regional Sales Sample
+- Regional Sales Sample.
+Take a tour of the [Regional Sales Sample](sample-regional-sales.md)

 To obtain these samples: